piisptau/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-Interval with maximum number of steps occurs at 0835
+Interval with maximum number of steps occurs at 0835 with value 206.1698

 ```r